Swiggers Games Club

 The club started life in 1980 (probably – memories are hazy) as the Esso (London) Games Society.
 The six founder members (Paul Evans, Paul Hanton, Pete Munn, Mike Sharp, Steve Tayler, Alison Wells) all worked for Esso Petroleum in central London and discovered a common interest in role-playing games (specifically Dungeons & Dragons).
 They set up the club, which met in the social club in the basement of Esso's office block in Victoria (London SW1).
 The club grew rapidly and the members became regulars at TSR's annual GamesFair convention in Reading.

 The proportion of Esso employees dwindled over the years and the group eventually had to leave Esso premises in the late Eighties.
-It moved to The Victoria, on Buckingham Palace Road and became Swiggers {SW1 g(am)ers}.
-Over the next couple of years, several pubs were the home of the club until it settled in The Royal Oak on Regency Street, SW1 for several years.
+We moved to The Victoria, on Buckingham Palace Road and became Swiggers {SW1 g(am)ers}.
+Over the next couple of years, several pubs were the home of the club until it settled in The Royal Oak on Regency Street, SW1 for several years from June 1991.
 At the same time, the focus of the club gradually shifted from role-playing to board games and the membership changed.

 Redevelopment of the Royal Oak in 1997 forced a further move.
 After a few unsatisfactory months at the Rising Sun on Buckingham Palace Road, we moved to SE1 and the Bunch of Grapes on St Thomas Street in 1998.
 The upstairs room at this Young's pub remained our base – through several changes of manager – for eight years.